Kim Jong Un's sister threatens S. Korea with military action

 While Seoul has sometimes sent police officers to block the activists during sensitive times, it had previously resisted North Korea’s calls to fully ban them, saying they were exercising their freedom.
 Activists have vowed to continue with the balloon launches.

-“We should not lend an ear to and trust the trite language let out by (the South) for only form’s sake as they always make a fuss belatedly, nor pardon the sins committed by the betrayers and human scum,” Kim Yo Jong said.
+Some experts say North Korea, which has mobilized people for massive demonstrations condemning defectors, is deliberately censuring the South to rally its public and shift attention away from a bad economy, which likely has worsened during the COVID-19 pandemic.

-“Getting stronger day by day are the unanimous voices of all our people demanding for surely settling accounts with the riff-raff who dared hurt the absolute prestige of our supreme leader ... and flied rubbish to the inviolable territory of our side.”
+It’s unclear what kind of military action the North would take against the South, although weapons tests are an easy guess.
+Kim Dong-yub, an analyst from Seoul’s Institute for Far Eastern Studies, said North Korea could also be “planning something” near the countries’ disputed western maritime border, which has occasionally been the scene of bloody clashes over the years.

-Nuclear talks faltered at Kim’s second summit with Trump in Vietnam in February last year after the United States rejected North Korea's demands for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.
+Nuclear talks faltered at Kim Jong Un’s second summit with Trump in Vietnam in February last year after the United States rejected North Korea’s demands for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.

 Trump and Kim met for a third time that year in June at the border between North and South Korea and agreed to resume talks.
 But an October working-level meeting in Sweden broke down over what the North Koreans described as the Americans’ “old stance and attitude.”